 - The Department offers a graduate student orientation course (FW 599) that typically meets during Fall quarter.

-- Fisheries and Wildlife Graduate Student Association (FWGSA) also hold a new student orientation the day before classes start.
+- Fisheries and Wildlife Graduate Student Association (FWGSA) also hold a new student orientation just before Fall term.

 Upon Arrival in Corvallis